rustls/rustls/SECURITY.md

 ## Reporting a Vulnerability

-Please report security bugs by filing a github issue, or by email to jbp@jbp.io if you want to disclose privately.
-I'll then:
+Please report security bugs by email to rustls-security@googlegroups.com.
+We'll then:

 - Prepare a fix and regression tests.
 - Backport the fix and make a patch release for most recent release.